James A. Burden House: History

 In December 1898, the industrialist Andrew Carnegie bought all of the lots on Fifth Avenue between 90th and 92nd streets, with the intent of building his mansion on some of these plots.
 Carnegie ultimately decided to erect his mansion only on the plots between 90th and 91st streets.
 He retained ownership of several nearby lots to protect his home's value, selling them only to "congenial neighbors".
 Carnegie sold four land lots on 91st Street to the businessman William Douglas Sloane in December 1900.
 (Note: The National Park Service gives a different date of 1899.)
-The assemblage is variously cited as measuring 135 ft or 136 ft wide.
+The assemblage is approximately 135 ft wide.
+(Note: Another source gives a figure of 136 ft.)
 Sloane intended to build two houses on the site, one for each of his daughters: Florence Sloane Burden, who was married to iron entrepreneur James A. Burden Jr., and Emily Sloane Hammond, who was married to John Henry Hammond.
 The Burden and Hammond residences were to be separated by a 35 ft courtyard.
 Sloane acquired further land on 91st Street in November 1901 as part of a land swap with Carnegie.